orcunuso/ocinfo/README.md

 ### Gotchas

 * In NSQuotas sheet, only the namespaces with quotas are listed in the sheet in order to make it possible to compare quota definitions with active usage.
 The units used for the cpu and memory metrics are millicores and mebibytes respectively.
+* Only running pods are listed in Pods sheet.

 ## Known issues and roadmap